rossrodwell/hello-world/README.md

 # hello-world
-Practicing for CI on Nagios repo
+Testing for CI on Nagios repo